austinhuang0131/mstdn-party-plus/docs/best-practices.md

 * Check out the other posts of the author.
 Do you really know more than them?
 * Have some humility.
 Do not assume that your opinion is superior to others.

+!!! warning

+    Subject to severity, non-compliance to the above may result in a warning.
+Repeated or explicit non-compliance may result in a limit.

 ## Content Warning

 While content warning is a useful feature to ensure personal well-being, discussions regarding what posts require content warning have been extremely fraught to the point that it actually drove people out of the fediverse.
 An overly-broad CW policy may also harm, rather than benefit, marginalized communities (whose entire experience can be considered "politics").
 As such, we believe that it is best that we do not police it beyond the universal NSFW content.
 However, I ask you to: